tkvlnko/DL_antispoof/README.md

      * `T` = number of time frames (variable).
    * **Front-end**: STFT → power spectrum → `log(1 + x)` → (optional) SpecAugment.

-2. **Max-Feature-Map (MFM) Activation**
+   * **Max-Feature-Map (MFM) Activation**

      * Each MFM layer contains a convolution (or linear) with **2×** the desired output channels, then splits its output into two halves and takes an element-wise maximum.
-   * This competitive gating prunes weaker feature responses and yields exactly `C` channels from an initial `2C`, improving sparsity and generalization.

-3. **Convolutional Backbone**
+   * **Convolutional Backbone**

-   We stack **five convolutional blocks**, alternating 1×1 and 3×3 kernels, interleaved with MFM and pooling:
+      Five convolutional blocks are used, alternating 1×1 and 3×3 kernels, interleaved with MFM and pooling:

    | Block | Layers                                                                                             | Output Shape        |
    | :---: | :------------------------------------------------------------------------------------------------- | :------------------ |